-Waalwijk wants to get a better grip on the Social Domain.
+Waalwijk wanted to get a better grip on the Social Domain.
 Costs are rising and there is a strong need for insights into the quantities and costs related to the use of services in the Social Domain.
-TWIJZ therefore wants to work more data-driven: using data to gain better and faster insight and to make forecasts, to provide up-to-date management options.
+TWIJZ therefore wanted to work more data-driven: using data to gain better and faster insight and to make forecasts, to provide up-to-date management options.

 The Municipality of Waalwijk works within the Social Domain with various (sub) dashboards and management reports.
 This makes the provision of information confusing, incomplete and not always up to date.
 This makes timely adjustments very difficult and inefficient.
 Therefore, we aim to combine the various data and information flows of both Youth Care and Social Services, including the financial status, into one overarching dashboard.
 Furthermore, although data-driven insights were lacking, the feeling was that waiting times for a social service to be provided increased tremendously over time, which had to be improved.